SEND & AP Change Programme

 SENCo’s from Telford and Wrekin schools will automatically be sent a Microsoft Teams invite.
 However, if you are from Shropshire, Herefordshire or Worcestershire please feel free to join us at these Information Sessions by sending an email to [email protected] stating your name, school/setting name, email address and the date of the session you wish to attend.

-West Midlands Professionals Update for February 2025
+West Midlands Professionals Update for Summer 2025

 - Further develop the ELSEC programme to incorporate quality assurance and engage additional settings.